Veteran Crisis LineGive Us Feedback

 5. Refer to Volume II, Chapter 7 – Various Appropriations Law Related Topics, and Volume II, Chapter 9 – Prior Year Recoveries.

 6. At the end of each fiscal year or end of the period of availability, VA will de-obligate remaining balances for reimbursable obligation transactions authorized by the Economy Act, 31 U.S.C. § 1535.
-As per the Economy Act and OMB Circular No. A-11, Section 20.12, the obligation is limited by the statutory requirement to the amount that the agency or unit filling the order has provided goods or services or incurred obligations (have authorized contracts or purchase orders) before the end of the period of availability of the ordering appropriation.
+As per the Economy Act and OMB Circular A-11, Section 20.12, the obligation is limited by the statutory requirement to the amount that the agency or unit filling the order has provided goods or services or incurred obligations (have authorized contracts or purchase orders) before the end of the period of availability of the ordering appropriation.
 Economy Act obligations (orders) may not be carried over into the following fiscal year based on the severable services contract authority.
 Refer to Volume I Chapter 11A, Buy / Sell Transactions, for additional information on the Economy Act and related procedures.

 020509 Unrecorded Obligations